A wooden pier on Lake Atitlan

 After everything I learned on my journey from Guatemala Airport to Antigua, and advice from my new friends I made in our very first hostel, this was the advice I gave to Ellie when she arrived the next day.
 Book a shuttle in advance.
 Yes, it may cost a little more, but it’ll be waiting for you when your plane lands and you don’t need to worry about last minute availability.
 Especially when you’re landing in Guatemala after a long flight, for me this is the best option.

-Ellie had a seamless ride with Guatego Travel, so we can definitely recommend them.
+Ellie had a seamless ride with GuateGO, so we can definitely recommend them.
+(The best place to book is through GetYourGuide, as they have free cancellation until 24 hours before departure).
 Another company I’ve found with good reviews (but that we have not used) is Adrenalina Tours.
 Both of them have a variety of departures to suit your arrival time.

 Both of these companies offer a transfer to Panajachel, but they include a stop in Antigua.
 So, you’ll get on a shuttle bus with a bunch of other travellers to Antigua, get off in the company’s office there, and wait for another shuttle bus to take you to Panajachel.
 The whole ride will take between 4.5 hours and 6 hours depending on the time of day that you travel, and it costs $42 with Guatego Travel or $40 with Adrenalina Tours.